 Students who have matriculated into a law program at a non-ABA accredited law school prior to applying to Suffolk University Law School are not considered transfer students.
 These students are required to apply as first year applicants and will not receive transfer of credits or advanced standing at Suffolk University Law School.

 The Transfer Student application for Fall 2015 should be available by April 13.
 Deadline for transfer applications is July 7.

 Visiting students are enrolled at another ABA-accredited law school and intend to study at Suffolk University Law School for a single semester or a full year.

 Visiting students must be in good standing at their current law school and credits must be able to transfer back to the original law school.

 Visiting students may not transfer to degree status.

-The Visiting Student application should be available on April 14.
-Deadline for transfer applications is July 7.
+The Visiting Student application for Fall 2015 or the full 2015-2016 academic year should be available by April 13.
+Deadline for the visiting student application is July 7.

 Foreign Educated JD Applicants

 Foreign educated applicants are those who have received, or who will receive, their undergraduate bachelors degree from a foreign institution by September 1 of their enrollment year.